1000Phoenix/CSBot/readme.md

 # CSBot

-CSBot is a Discord bot designed to integrate with your Discord server, providing various functionalities such as updating the bot, restarting, checking uptime, and more.
+CSBot is a Discord bot designed to bridge the gap between Fivem & you Discord server, providing various functionalities.

 ## Features